-Have you thought about running your own bakery?
-Have you ever wanted to make people happy with yummy cakes or tasty breads while entering into one of the fastest-growing industries for small businesses?
+Have you ever wanted to make people happy with yummy cakes or tasty breads?
+Ever thought about entering one of the fastest-growing industries for small businesses?
 It may be time to start a bakery!

-In addition to the steps of starting a bakery, we’ll give answers to popular questions that you (and so many others) have been wondering about!
-From business plans to cost factoring, you’ll get straight-forward tips, takeaways, and practical advice so you can get started on developing your bakery ideas right away.
+In addition, we’re giving answers to popular questions regarding business plans and cost factoring.
+You’ll get straight-forward tips, takeaways, and practical advice to help you get started on developing your bakery ideas.

 You’ll find everything you need to know in this step-by-step guide for starting a bakery!

-If you are new to the bakery world (or haven’t even stepped foot in a kitchen), it’s a good idea to visit some bakery businesses to glean information and practical experience.
-Small business owners are often happy to share what they know–so learn what you can from industry insiders.
+If you are new to the bakery world—or haven’t stepped in a kitchen—it’s a good idea to visit some bakery businesses to glean information and practical experience.
+Small business owners are often happy to share what they know.

-Tired of the politics and rat race of working for corporate America, P.D. wanted to branch out on his own.
-That’s when the opportunity came about to purchase Wild Wheat, an established bakery-cafe with a good reputation.
+Tired of the politics and rat race of corporate America, P.D. wanted to branch out on his own.
+That’s when the opportunity to purchase Wild Wheat, an established bakery-cafe with an excellent reputation, landed on his desk.

-While P.D. chose to buy an existing bakery, he still has tons of great advice to offer to someone starting from scratch.
+P.D. bought an existing bakery, but he still has tons of advice to offer to someone starting from scratch.
 We’ll share his expert tips and other practical advice as we proceed through the steps for starting a bakery as a new business.

 Step 1: Decide What Type of Bakery You Want to Run

 When considering the details on starting a bakery, you first need to know what type of bakery you’re interested in.
-Retail bakeries, home bakeries, and wholesale bakeries are just some of the viable options.
+Retail bakeries, home bakeries, and wholesale bakeries are viable options.

-Over the past few years, the baked good industry has been a growing business.
-And several options are available when it comes to starting your own bakery business.
+Recently, the baked goods industry has grown.
+And several options are available for starting your own bakery business.

-This type of bakery business does not keep a storefront, but acts as a supplier to restaurants, grocery stores, etc. The benefits are that the daily business is predictable and reliable.
-Customers buy in bulk and there’s no need to worry about the upkeep involved in running retail bakeries.
+This type of bakery business does not keep a storefront and acts as a supplier to restaurants, grocery stores, etc.

-Complications of a wholesale bakery can be finding grocers and restaurants to carry your product.
-This critical part of a wholesale bakery may be difficult, especially for a new business trying to break into the baking market.
+Finding grocers and restaurants to carry your product is the key challenge of a wholesale bakery.
+This critical aspect may be difficult for a new business trying to break into the baking market.

 Counter Service Bakery

-Typically a small, no-frills offering, this type of bakery expects customers to pick up their orders and go.
-One benefit of this type of bakery is that it limits the amount of time and energy spent on customer service.
+Typically, a small, no-frills offering, this type of bakery expects customers to pick up their orders and go.
+One benefit is that it limits the time and energy spent on customer service.

-Part of the larger category of retail bakeries, it’s possible to combine a counter service bakery may be combined with a wholesale bakery that sells baked goods to grocers or restaurants, providing pick up and/or delivery service for their clients.
+Part of the larger category of retail bakeries, it’s possible to combine a counter service bakery with a wholesale bakery.
+Meaning the bakery would sell baked goods to grocers or restaurants and provide pick up and/or delivery service to retail clients.

 Food Truck Bakery

 One of the most affordable ways to open a bakery, food trucks have become a viable option for running your own business.
-For more information on how to get started, check out our How to Start a Food Truck Business blog post.
+For more information on how to get started, check out our blog post on How to Start a Food Truck Business.

-Cottage industry businesses can be a simple way to dip a toe into opening a bakery without making a massive investment.
-To start a home bakery, you can simply alter the steps in this business guide to meet your home baking needs.
+Cottage industry businesses can be a simple way to dip into opening a bakery without a large investment.
+To start a home bakery, simply alter the steps in this business guide to meet your home baking needs.

 Many people start a bakery from home simply by selling their baked goods to friends and family.
-You might not need a formal business plan, but you should make sure to check into local regulations on how to run a bakery from home without a commercial kitchen.
+You might not need a formal business plan, but check into local regulations on how to run a bakery from home without a commercial kitchen.

 Step 2: Perform Market Research

-You might be wondering whether starting a bakery business in your area is a viable option.
-To do this, you must know what’s going on in the industry in order to meet customer needs.
+It’s important to know what’s going on in the industry to meet customer needs.
 This market research report provides tons of information and industry data about Bakery Cafes in the US.

 The good news?
-Bakeries are on the upswing for business projections!
+Bakeries are on the upswing!

 According to P.D., knowing what customers need is critical to running a business.
 He says:

-So, before you even get started in business, you need to find out what potential customers might want by doing your research ahead of time.
+So, before you even get started in business, find out what potential customers want by doing your research ahead of time.

-When considering which baked good offerings you want to provide, you can see that certain segments of the market are larger than others, as seen below:
+When considering which baked good offerings to provide, know that certain segments of the market are larger than others, as seen below:

 Step 3: Understand Your Local Business Laws

-Because it can take time to get the paperwork to go through, it is important to begin understanding business licensing fairly early in the process.
-Since your business deals with food, the Health Department in your area should be your first contact.
-They’ll help you move forward from there.
+Because it can take time for agencies to process paperwork, it’s important to understand business licensing early in the process.
+The bakery industry deals with food, so the Health Department in your area should be your first contact.

-Licensing and registration may vary between states and even within local jurisdictions.
+Licensing and registration varies between states and even within local jurisdictions.
 One excellent resource for learning the basics is the Small Business Administration.
-Not all of these permits will be required for you, depending on the type of bakery you choose and where you are located.
+The required permits depend on the type of bakery and location.

 Run through this list for a cost estimate of your licenses and permits: